cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

   for the protocol.
 However, this document fully specifies 3DH instead of HMQV (though a sketch for how to instantiate OPAQUE using HMQV is included in {{hmqv-sketch}}).
   Since 3DH satisfies the essential requirements for the AKE as described in {{OPAQUE}}
-  and {{I-D.krawczyk-cfrg-opaque-03}}, as described in {{security-analysis}}, this change has no effect on the overall security of the protocol.
+  and {{I-D.krawczyk-cfrg-opaque-03}}, as recalled in {{security-analysis}}, this change preserves the overall security of the protocol.
 3DH was chosen for its simplicity and ease of implementation.
 - The DH-OPRF and HMQV instantiation of OPAQUE in {{OPAQUE}}, Figure 12 uses a different transcript than that which is described in this specification.
 In particular,